 Collision coverage is for damage to your auto if it collides with another object.
-Collision coverage pays for the cost of the repairs to your vehicle, less your deductible amount that was selected when you took out the policy.
+Collision coverage pays for the cost of the repairs to your vehicle, less your deductible amount when you took out the policy that you chose.

 BI refers to Bodily Injury coverage.
 If you are found legally liable for physical injury caused by your insured automobile or at an event your homeowner’s policy may cover, this coverage would come into play.
 Auto accidents are the most common time we see this coverage.
-We mostly see BI with dog bite claims or slip and fall claims for homeowners’ policies.
+We mostly see BI with dog bites or slip-and-fall claims for homeowners’ policies.
 Usually, deductibles don’t apply for claims on personal policies.

 PL insurance refers to Professional Liability Insurance.
 We sometimes hear this referred to as Errors and Omissions coverage.
-Many professions are required to carry this coverage.
+Many professions carry this coverage as a requirement.
 It’s important to know the difference between various types of auto insurance and the risks of not carrying auto insurance.